 If the blockage is not promptly addressed, the resulting damage may become irreparable.
 Sharp objects may slice or puncture the bowel, and obstruction may interfere with blood flow to the organs and cause bowel tissue to die.
 Peritonitis is the result in either case and usually kills the victim.

-Once located, the object is removed.
+Once located, the object will be removed.
 The veterinarian can sometimes do this with an endoscope down the puppy’s throat or the other direction up through his rectum, or with surgery.
 Any internal damage is repaired.
 If surgery can correct the problem before peritonitis sets in, most puppies fully recover.
 Should tissue die, the damaged sections of the intestine may be removed, and the living portions of bowel reattached; these puppies typically have a good prognosis.

 Most puppies outgrow indiscriminate munching.
 The best course is preventing your dog from swallowing dangerous items.
 Choose dog-safe toys that can't be chewed into tiny pieces, and supervise object play.
 Anything a child would put in their mouth is fair game for puppies.
-Puppy-proof your home by thinking like your dog, so that you won't be caught off guard when your dog eats the rubber bumpers off the door stops.
+Puppy-proofcb your home by thinking like your dog, so that you won't be caught off guard when your dog eats the rubber bumpers off the door stops.